Skip to main content

 5. Disconnect Limiting

 1. If one user disconnecting from the game server results in a pause in gameplay and impacts the other user, there should be a limit on the amount of times a user can disconnect and reconnect before they are aborted.
-When this disconnect limit is reached, the game should immediately end with the disconnecting user submitting an abort, and their opponent winning with their current score.
+When this disconnect limit is reached, the game should immediately end with an abort reported for the disconnecting user, and their opponent winning with their current score.

 6. Multiple users Disconnecting

 1. If both users disconnect from the game server at the same time, there should be distinct timers for each user.
-If both users do not reconnect in the time allotted by the timer, they should both submit aborts.
+If both users do not reconnect in the time allotted by both timers, aborts should be submitted for both players.